Toki no Nagare ni Mi o Makase: Impact and legacy

 The song is well known in Asia and has been recorded by musicians into the 21st century in Taipei and Kuala Lumpur.
+In a national survey conducted by the Japan Broadcasting Corporation (NHK) in 1997, the song was ranked 16th among the 100 greatest Japanese songs of all time, the highest position for a song by a non-Japanese artist.
 In a 2010 survey conducted by the Teresa Teng Foundation to determine Teng's most popular hits, "I Only Care About You" received the second-most votes.
+In August 2021, "Toki no Nagare ni Mi o Makase" was ranked as the 9th best Japanese pop song of the 1980s by Music Magazine.